Alesia (city): Geography and location

 For a long time after the abandonment of the Roman town, the location of Alesia and thus the site of the important battle was unknown and subject to speculation.
 In the 19th century, Emperor Napoleon III developed an interest in the location of this crucial battle in pre-French history.
 He was writing a biography of Caesar and saw the command of Vercingetorix over all Gaulish armies as a symbol of the French nation.
 At the same time he realized that the future French nation was heavily influenced by the Roman victory and centuries of rule over Gaul.

 In 1838 an inscription IN ALISIIA was discovered near Alise-Sainte-Reine in the department Côte-d'Or near Dijon.
 Napoleon III ordered an archaeological excavation by Eugène Stoffel around Mont-Auxois.
 These excavations from 1861 to 1865 concentrated on the vast Roman siege lines and indicated that the historical Alesia was indeed located there.

 The oppidum was located on a plateau of c.
 97 ha, around 200 m above the valley floor, surrounded by steep cliffs in every direction except at the eastern and western extremities.
-It was protected by a wall (murus gallicus) enclosing an area of up to 140 ha, pierced by at least two pincer gates and in 52 BC it possibly had a population of 80,000, including refugees and men under the command of Vercingetorix.

 Later archaeological analysis at Alise-Sainte-Reine has corroborated the described siege in detail.
-The remains of siege rings said to match Caesar’s descriptions have been identified by archaeologists using aerial photography (e.g. by René Goguey).
+The remains of siege rings said to match Caesar's descriptions have been identified by archaeologists using aerial photography (e.g. by René Goguey).
 Franco-German excavations led by Michel Reddé and Siegmar von Schnurbein from 1991–97 confirmed these findings and effectively ended the long debate among archaeologists about the location of Alesia.

 Alternative theories on Alesia's location

 There have been other theories about Alesia's location that claimed it was in Franche-Comté or around Salins-les-Bains in Jura.
 In the 1960s, a French archaeologist, André Berthier, proposed that the location of Alesia is at Chaux-des-Crotenay in Franche-Comté, at the gate of the Jura mountains—a place that according to him better suits the descriptions in Caesar's Gallic Wars.
-This theory is not supported by archaelogical or historical research.
+This theory is not supported by archaeological or historical research.
 In total, around 40 towns and other locations have claimed to be the site of Alesia.